madebycat/demoproject/README.md

-# demoproject c# sdk package and code examples
+# demoproject c# package and code examples
 This is repository for demo project.